Mrityunjay-w/tarining_Enrollment/README.md

 #### Usage
 #### Access the Application
     User Interface:
-      Employees: Can access the enrollment form, select training batches, and submit their enrollments.
+      Employees: Users can access the enrollment form, select training batches, and submit their enrollments..
-      Admins: Can log in to access the admin dashboard to manage batches and view enrollments with the given Credentials.
+      Admins: Can log in to access the admin dashboard to manage batches and view enrollments with the given credentials.

     API Endpoints:
       Public Endpoints: